Rent To Own Pros and Cons | Is It Worth It?

 Rent to Own Pros for Buyers

-1. Lock In Today’s Price — Even if the Market Rises
+1. Lock In Today’s Price — Even if the Housing Market Rises

 One of the most powerful mechanical advantages of a rent to own agreement is that your final purchase price is locked in on day one.
 You and the seller agree on a purchase price upfront, and that price is locked in for the duration of your term.
 Some programs base your final price on today’s market value plus a modest, pre-determined annual appreciation rate (typically around 3.5%).